About Us

 Questions?

-Please contact Nihan Karali, Project Scientist/Engineer, Global Cooling Efficiency Program, Energy Analysis and Environmental Impacts Division.
+Please contact Nihan Karali, Global Cooling Program, Lawrence Berkeley National Laboratory.